fantazic/online-parser/README.md

 * a user can upload a TSV file
 * a user can view a table of content
 * a user can move between pages
+* a user can share the page with others
+    * every action is synced among shared users

 ### Author
 * Jongwook Kim fantazic@gmail.com